bloxstreet/support/guides/training-guide.md

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*

-At this point, the Host must head inside the training room and teleport four LRs to each trainer.
+At this point, the Host must head inside the training room and teleport LRs to each trainer.
+Each trainer should receive a minimum of one LR and a maximum of four LRs.

 ## Trainer Scripts